European Commission, Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROW)

 The European Single Market has been at the heart of the European Union for almost three decades – it enables the free movement of goods, strengthens consumer protection, offers companies reliable framework conditions and access to one of the largest economic areas in the world.

-The evaluation examined both the structure and the content of the programme.
-It was based on results and findings from the following six thematic pillars:
+The evaluation examined both the structure of the programme in the following six thematic pillars and their implementation in terms of content:

 Further information on the Single Market Programme (EU Commission website)

-Further information on the Erasmus programme EYE (website)
+Further information on the Erasmus programme EYE (website Ersamus)

 Project team: Dr Jan-Philipp Kramer, Markus Zock